 We hold regular meetings with residents, carers and advocates, which inspire our varied menu.
 Every resident’s nutritional needs are met by our team of dedicated catering and care staff.

-Here in Wroughton, we’re close to the market town of Devizes and the Marlborough Downs.
-Local amenities such as doctors, dentist, various shops, a library, pubs and hotels are all on our doorstep.
+We’re close to the market town of Devizes and the Marlborough Downs as well as Swindon.
+Local amenities such as doctors, dentist, various shops and a library are all on our doorstep.

 Lansdowne Hill is maintained to a high standard, creating a relaxed and homely environment for all our residents.